(This article involves a lot of visual material not easily demonstrated by words; therefore we recommend watching the video below instead).

 Aim for roughly 40 to 45 angle between the guitar and your chest, so the guitar is pointing out.

-The good thing about this technique is that you can sit this way for hours on end.
-Which is good for long periods of practice.
+The good thing about this flamenco position is that you can sit this way for hours on end.
+Which is good for long periods of practice, which become more frequent as you move from a beginner to an intermediate musician.

-When starting out, if you're practising for an hour a day, you can sit like this for 10/15 minutes and then change to another posture below.
+When starting out, if you're practising for an hour a day, you can sit like this for 10/15 minutes.
+After we recommend you change to another seated posture below, to get familiar with a number of positions and movements.

 Modern posture